 There is a huge gap that exists between those who get a good education at private schools and those who have access only to the sub-standard government schools and low-cost, poor quality private schools.
 This gap creates the inequality that results in the privileged few going on to college and getting meaningful jobs, while others simply drop out of the system.
 This gap needs to be addressed.
 And that is what Parikrma is attempting to do – bridging the gap by transforming the content of education.

-We believe that it is because the poor have no access to high quality education, they are unable to break out from the cycle of poverty.
-Hence, generations of poor are condemned to live in abject poverty and despair.
+We believe that it is because the poor have no access to high-quality education, they are unable to break out from the cycle of poverty.
+Hence, generations of the poor are condemned to live in abject poverty and despair.
 Parikrma, hence, is a catalyst for effecting fundamental change in the way people perceive education of the poor and the marginalized.